 The intent is to use Participant Support for the cost of Participants in conferences or training projects.
-Read your Award and your sponsor's terms and conditions to know whether or not costs associated with hosting the conference or training project should be budgeted and charged to the parent budget or the Participant Support sub budget.
+Read your Award and your sponsor's terms and conditions to know whether costs associated with hosting the conference or training project should be budgeted and charged to the parent budget or the Participant Support sub budget.

 Please see the GCA web page for information on setting up and managing a Participant Support sub budget.

 Examples of costs that are typically unallowable as Participant Support are: